Vitalis5501/JAVA_SPRING_BOOT/README.md

   # aws_alb_listener.https will be created
   # aws_alb_target_group.service_tg will be created
   # aws_cloudwatch_log_group.ecs will be created
-  # aws_codebuild_project.build will be created
-  # aws_codepipeline.pipeline will be created
-  # aws_codepipeline_webhook.webhook will be created
   # aws_codestarconnections_connection.github will be created
   # aws_db_instance.prod will be created
   # aws_ecr_repository.repo will be created